MikaBerglund/ai-ready-rest-api-with-azure-functions-and-openapi/README.md

 # AI-Ready REST API with Azure Functions and OpenAPI

-A sample application that demonstrates how to use Azure Functions (isolated worker model) with the OpenAPI extension to create a REST API that can easily be consumed by AI systems such as ChatGPT, Copilot, or Semantic Kernel.
+A sample application that demonstrates how to use Azure Functions (isolated worker model) with the OpenAPI extension to create a REST API that can easily be consumed by AI systems such as ChatGPT, Copilot, or Microsoft Agent Framework (MAF).

 ## Features